rrenomeron/ublue-tr/README.md

 ## TODO

-- Find a way, any way, to get the Google Chrome RPM installed instead of relying on the Flatpak.
-(The usual way of putting the Chrome RPM onto an atomic OS doesn't currently work because of [a bug in RPM](https://github.com/rpm-software-management/rpm/issues/2577)).
-The current best guess is to run it out of toolbox, but need a way to make sure that particular container is available for all users, complete with a "just works" ``.desktop`` file and default browser integration.
+- Add more automation to managing Google Chrome, preferably by automatically re-layering it on reboot
+- Figure out how to signal user that a Chrome update is available/freshly layered
 - Figure out what my development container workflow is going to look like (distrobox? toolbox? something else?)
-- Borrow carefully curated features from [Bluefin](https://github.com/ublue-os/bluefin)
+- Borrow (some more) carefully curated features from [Bluefin](https://github.com/ublue-os/bluefin)
+- Automate TPM whole-disk encryption (see https://github.com/bsherman/ublue-custom/blob/main/usr/bin/luks-enable-tpm2-autounlock)